Towards Disentangling Information Paths with Coded ResNeXt: Coded ResNeXt

 \subsubsection{Coding Scheme Construction}

+We remark that the coding scheme is constructed before training, and that the subNNs are trained to comply with this fixed, predefined, scheme.
+In general, the coding scheme can be arbitrary, and can possibly incorporate semantic similarities between classes.
+However, we aim to make a proof of concept where \textit{it is possible to specialize subNNs to subsets of classes defined before training, even in the case when the classes within those subsets may not be semantically related}.
+Specifically, we found that even when the coding schemes are designed in an agnostic way with respect to the nature of the classes, good performance is guaranteed if some general construction rules are followed.

 We construct one coding scheme per ratio $r_l$ so that a coding scheme is uniquely characterized by the ratio $r_l$ and any two blocks $l, l'$ with $r_l=r_{l'}$ have exactly the same coding scheme.
-Our approach is based on the following intuitive rule: the deeper in the network a block is (i.e., the larger $l$ is), the smaller the $r_l$ assigned.
-The first blocks have $r_l=N/N$ so that their subNNs produce low-level features potentially useful for recognizing any of the classes.
-Deeper blocks have smaller $r_l$ so that their subNNs specialize on a subset of classes.
-In fact, the last linear layer of the conventional ResNeXt architecture can be seen as $K$ (number of classes) subNNs, each performing a simple linear combination, and where the coding scheme has the lowest possible ratio $r_l=1/K$ with the codewords being one-hot vectors.
+A general rule we follow is that the deeper in the network a block is (i.e., the larger $l$ is), the smaller is the $r_l$ assigned.
+The first blocks have $r_l=N/N$ so that their subNNs produce low-level features, potentially useful for recognizing any of the classes.
+Deeper blocks have smaller $r_l$ so that their subNNs specialize on a subset of classes.\nolink{\footnote{In fact, the last linear layer of the ResNeXt can be seen as $K$ subNNs, each performing a simple linear combination, and the coding scheme has the lowest possible ratio $r_l=1/K$ (i.e., codewords are one-hot vectors).}} This rule not only is intuitive, but also works better in practice.
+For instance, in CIFAR-100, changing the proposed ratios ($20/20$, $8/20$, $4/20$) to ($8/20$, $8/20$, $8/20$) drops the accuracy from $78.8\%$ to $77.9\%$, and inverting the order into ($4/20$, $8/20$, $20/20$) gives $76.7\%$.